nominetresearch/microbit-networking-book-python/broadcast/broadcast.md

 Solutions
 ---------

-Solutions for this chapter can be found under microbit-networking-book-python/broadcast/code
+Solutions for this chapter can be found [in the Github folder](/code).

 Resources
 ---------